-- · Know the reason for denial. - Appeal decisions about your eligibility for benefits.
+- .
+Know the reason for denial. - Appeal decisions about your eligibility for benefits.
 Visit Appeals (edd.ca.gov/Disability/ Appeals.htm) for information.

-All claim information is confidential except for
+All claim information is confidential except for purposes allowed by law.

 Do I Qualify For California Paid Family Leave?